Skip to main content Skip to accessibility

 • book the road space on Trafficworx

-You can only hire approved contractors to carry out the works because they have the required qualifications and access to Trafficworx.
-We provide you a list of approved contractors when we issue your licence.
+Only approved contractors can carry out the works because they have the qualifications required and access to Trafficworx.
+You’ll receive a list of approved contractors with your NSU licence.

-Road space on Trafficworx is generally allocated on a first come first served basis.
-So your preferred dates may not be available due to other roadwork activities taking place.
+Road space on Trafficworx is allocated on a first come first served basis.
+Your preferred dates may not be available.

 It’s your or your agent’s responsibility to make sure that the works are carried out in accordance with the approved drawings and any licence conditions.